beta/blog/source/about.md

 ---
 My name is Beta Kuang.
 Born in 1995.

 Radio software developer in Ericsson.
 I also write Android apps, and web servers with Python & Go.
-I write code on both Windows, macOS and Linux (Fedora, to be specific).

 Anime lover, favorite character being Satone Shichimiya.